New Mexico | May 5, 2024

 Southern Rocky Mountains and High Plains, Birding during Spring Migration.

 New Mexico is a spectacular state with astonishing ecological diversity–wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
-Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contributes to an impressive birding experience.
+Birding in New Mexico offers bird species found west of the Continental Divide – the Central Flyway, as well as bird species from east of the Continental Divide – the Mississippi Flyway, which contributes to an impressive birding experience.
 Spring migration through the Rocky Mountains will be underway.
 Birds will be making their way to the northern nesting grounds.
 I will bring the latest field guides for you to use during the trip.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.
 I will bring a 60 Power Swarovski Scope for the trip to share.
 We do not get dirty on this trip, but bring a fleece vest and light rain cover.

 Day by Day Itinerary

-Arriving Monday, May 13th: arriving in the afternoon, check into the Albuquerque Best Western Airport.
-Your room will reserved for you.
+If you arrive on Sunday, May 5th, in the afternoon, check into the Albuquerque Best Western Airport.
+Your room will be reserved for you.

-May 16 and 17: we will bird in Taos, visiting several key birding areas, including the Rio Grande River Bridge State Park.
+On May 8 and 9, we will bird in Taos, visiting several key birding areas, including the Rio Grande River Bridge State Park and the high-elevation Taos Ski Lodge area.

-May 19th After breakfast, we’ll bird the Las Vegas National Wildlife Refuge.
-After lunch, we’ll drive to Albuquerque where the trip ends.
+May 11th: After breakfast, we’ll bird the Las Vegas National Wildlife Refuge.
+After lunch, we’ll drive to Albuquerque, where the trip ends.
 If you plan to stay overnight in Albuquerque, you need to reserve a hotel room.

 Download the registration form here.